-You can find many lists of “books that changed the world” on the Internet.
+You can find many different lists of “books that changed the world” on the Internet.

-Although these lists vary, there are some books that show up on most of them.
+Those lists vary considerably.
+But there are some books that show up on almost all of them.

-It was first published on February 21, 1848 in London.
-And, of course, it did indeed change history and the world by serving as a key philosophical foundation for socialism and communism.
+It was first published in London on February 21, 1848 and it did indeed change the world by serving as a key philosophical foundation for socialism and communism.

-There are several famous quotations from The Communist Manifesto that are well known and still frequently cited today.
+Several famous quotations from The Communist Manifesto are included in many books of quotations and still frequently cited today.

 One is the opening sentence of the Preamble: